TULiberalArts/Environmental-Studies/pages/research.md

 # meta-data variables
 title: Research
 description: >-
+  Make use of the Spatial Analytics Lab at Temple University, and conduct research in focus areas like social justice, globalization, sustainability, and geographic methods.
+Research faculty and projects are open to students in geography and urban studies, environmental studies, and geographic information systems.
 keywords: 'research projects, research faculty, geography and urban studies, environmental studies, geographic information systems'
 # custom variables
 sidebar: false